 The City allocates 100% of restaurant and hotel taxes to the Tourism Commission.
-For the fiscal year ended June 30, 2021, no restaurant and hotel taxes were collected and remitted to the Tourism Commission by the City.
+For the fiscal year ended June 30, 2023, no restaurant and hotel taxes were collected and remitted to the Tourism Commission by the City.
 Instead, the Tourism Commission collects these tax revenues directly from taxpayers.
-The City subleases the Oak Grove Convention Center facility to the Tourism Commission.
-The City is obligated under two capital leases associated with this facility.
-Additionally, all eligible Tourism Commission employees participate along with all eligible City employees in the same employee benefit plan.
+The City reports a note receivable from the Tourism Commission for the City's long-term debt obligations to the Kentucky League of Cities associated with the Oak Grove Convention Center facility.
 There were no other significant transactions between the City and the Tourism Commission during the fiscal year.